Manitoba CAEC Test

 The total test time is approximately 7.5 hours, but because the exam is modular, you can take each subtest one at a time and in any order.

-In Manitoba, the CAEC is currently offered only in paper-based format.
-While some provinces offer computer-based testing, that option is not available in Manitoba at this time.
+In Manitoba, the CAEC test is currently offered only in paper-based format.
+While most provinces offer computer-based testing, that option is not available in Manitoba at this time.
 Be sure to confirm this with your testing centre.

 The test is offered in English and French, depending on location.